TDSB Results Compared to the Province

-- Compared to the province, the TDSB has a higher proportion of students performing at or above the provincial standard (Levels 3 and 4) in five of the six EQAO assessments in Grades 3 and 6.
-This is especially the case in Grade 6 Mathematics with the TDSB performing five percentage points higher than the province (53% compared to 48%).
+- Compared to the province, the percentage of fully participating Grade 9 TDSB students achieving at or above the provincial standard (Levels 3 and 4) in the Grade 9 Assessment of Mathematics in 2021-22 is 1 percentage point higher than the province (53% compared to 52%).